-The entire configuration of Reticulum is found in the ~/.reticulum/config file.
-When Reticulum is first started on a new system, a basic, but fully functional configuration file is created.
+The entire configuration of Reticulum is found in the ~/.config/reticulum/config file.
+When Reticulum is first started on a new system, a basic, functional configuration file is created.
 The default configuration looks like this:

 '''

 This is the default Reticulum config file.

 You should probably edit it to include any additional,

 interfaces and settings you might need.

+Only the most basic options are included in this default configuration.
+To see a more verbose, and much longer, configuration example, you can run the command: rnsd --exampleconfig

+[reticulum]

+If you enable Transport, your system will route traffic for other peers, pass announces and serve path requests.
+This should only be done for systems that are suited to '''

 '''

-''' Only the most basic options are included in this default configuration.
-To see a more verbose, and much longer, configuration example, you can run the command: rnsd --exampleconfig [reticulum] If you enable Transport, your system will route traffic for other peers, pass announces and serve path requests.
-This should only be done for systems that are suited to act as transport nodes, ie. if they are stationary and always-on.
-This directive is optional and can be removed for brevity. enable_transport = False By default, the first program to launch the Reticulum Network Stack will create a shared instance, that other programs can communicate with.
-Only the shared instance opens all the configured interfaces directly, and other local programs communicate with the shared instance over a local socket.
-This is completely transparent to the user, and should generally be turned on.
-This directive is optional and can be removed for brevity. share_instance = Yes If you want to run multiple different shared instances on the same system, you will need to specify different shared instance ports for each.
-The defaults are given below, and again, these options can be left out if you don't need them. shared_instance_port = 37428 instance_control_port = 37429 On systems where running instances may not have access to the same shared Reticulum configuration directory, it is still possible to allow full interactivity for running instances, by manually specifying a shared RPC key.
-In almost all cases, this option is not needed, but it can be useful on operating systems such as Android.
-The key must be specified as bytes in hexadecimal. rpc kev = e5c032d3ec4e64a6aca9927ba8ab73336780f6d71790 '''

-'''
+act as transport nodes, ie. if they are stationary and

+always-on.
+This directive is optional and can be removed

+for brevity.

+enable_transport = False

+By default, the first program to launch the Reticulum

+Network Stack will create a shared instance, that other

+programs can communicate with.
+Only the shared instance

+opens all the configured interfaces directly, and other

+local programs communicate with the shared instance over

+a local socket.
+This is completely transparent to the

+user, and should generally be turned on.
+This directive

+is optional and can be removed for brevity.

+share_instance = Yes

+If you want to run multiple different shared instances

+on the same system, you will need to specify different

+shared instance ports for each.
+The defaults are given

+below, and again, these options can be left out if you

+don't need them.

+shared_instance_port = 37428

+instance_control_port = 37429

 You can configure Reticulum to panic and forcibly close

 if an unrecoverable interface error occurs, such as the

 hardware device for an interface disappearing.
 This is

 an optional directive, and can be left out for brevity.

 This behaviour is disabled by default.

 panic_on_interface_error = No

-When Transport is enabled, it is possible to allow the

-Transport Instance to respond to probe requests from

-the rnprobe utility.
-This can be a useful tool to test

-connectivity.
-When this option is enabled, the probe

-destination will be generated from the Identity of the

-Transport Instance, and printed to the log at startup.

-Optional, and disabled by default.

-respond_to_probes = No

 [logging]

 Valid log levels are 0 through 7:

-#

 0: Log only critical information

-#

 1: Log errors and lower log levels

 2: Log warnings and lower log levels

-#

 3: Log notices and lower log levels

-#

-#

 4: Log info and lower (this is the default)

-#

 5: Verbose logging

-#

 6: Debug logging

 7: Extreme logging

-#

 loglevel = 4

-The interfaces section defines the physical and virtual

-interfaces Reticulum will use to communicate on.
-This

-section will contain examples for a variety of interface

-types.
-You can modify these or use them as a basis for

-your own config, or simply remove the unused ones.

-[interfaces]

-This interface enables communication with other

-link-local Reticulum nodes over UDP.
-It does not

-need any functional IP infrastructure like routers

-or DHCP servers, but will require that at least linklocal IPv6 is enabled in your operating system, which

-should be enabled by default in almost any OS.
-See

-the Reticulum Manual for more configuration options.

-[[Default Interface]]

-type = AutoInterface

 '''

+''' The interfaces section defines the physical and virtual interfaces Reticulum will use to communicate on.
+This section will contain examples for a variety of interface types.
+You can modify these or use them as a basis for your own config, or simply remove the unused ones. [interfaces] This interface enables communication with other link-local Reticulum nodes over UDP.
+It does not need any functional IP infrastructure like routers or DHCP servers, but will require that at least linklocal IPv6 is enabled in your operating system, which should be enabled by default in almost any OS.
+See the Reticulum Manual for more configuration options. [[Default Interface]] type = AutoInterface interface_enabled = True '''